Lloyd Braun

-Lloyd Braun (born 1958) is an American media executive.
-He is the founder and CEO of Whalerock Industries, a Los Angeles based media and technology company.
+Lloyd Braun (born 1958) is an American media executive and attorney.

 Early life and education

-Braun was born in New York, the son of Merna and David Braun, a renowned music industry attorney who was Bob Dylan's lawyer and was involved in the founding of Rock and Roll Hall of Fame.
+Braun was born in New York, the son of Merna and David Braun, a renowned music industry attorney who was Bob Dylan's lawyer and was involved in the founding of the Rock and Roll Hall of Fame.
 He was raised in New Hyde Park.
-He earned a B.A. degree from Vassar College in 1980, and received a J.D. degree from the University of California's Hastings College of the Law in 1983.
+He earned an A.B. degree from Vassar College in 1980, and received a J.D. degree from UC Law San Francisco (formerly Hastings College of the Law) in 1983.

 Career

 Braun began his career as an entertainment attorney.
 His clients included Larry David, Howard Stern and David Chase.
 The character Lloyd Braun on the sitcom Seinfeld, created by David, was named after him.
 In an interview between Larry David and Howard Stern, David said that a conversation he had with Braun about Braun's father served as a "jumping-off point" for the writing of his Broadway play Fish in the Dark.
 David Chase credited Braun with encouraging him to create the TV series that eventually became The Sopranos.